WDverse/Challenge-2/README.md

 ## Usage

-To use this Prework Study Guide, you can review the information in each section and on the aside.
-To quickly move to a section, click the section name on the navigation bar.
+To use this webpage, you can review the information in each section.
+To access deployed web applications ..............To quickly move to a section, click the section name on the navigation bar.

 The following image shows the web application's appearance and functionality:
 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./assets/images/screenshot.png)